Mixed-anion compounds

-Mixed anion compounds, heteroanionic materials or mixed anion materials are chemical compounds containing cations and more than one kind of anion.
+Mixed-anion compounds, heteroanionic materials or mixed-anion materials are chemical compounds containing cations and more than one kind of anion.
 The compounds contain a single phase, rather than just a mixture.

 Use in materials science

 By having more than one anion, many more compounds can be made, and properties tuned to desirable values.

-In terms of optics, properties include laser damage threshold, refractive index, birefringence, absorption particularly in the ultraviolet or near infrared, non-linearity.
+In terms of optics, properties include phosphorescence, photocatalysis, laser damage threshold, refractive index, birefringence, absorption particularly in the ultraviolet or near infrared, non-linearity.

 Mechanical properties can include ability to grow a large crystal, ability to form a thin layer, strength, or brittleness.